- 2045 General Chem. I

 - 4931 Senior Seminar

-Acta Crystallographica B, Acta Crystallographica C, Advanced Materials, Applied Physics Letters, Chemistry of Materials, Crystal Growth and Design, Crystal Research and Technology, European Journal of Inorganic Chemistry, Inorganic Chemistry, International Journal of Materials Science, Journal of Alloys and Compounds, Journal of the American Ceramic Society, Journal of the American Chemical Society, Journal of Applied Physics, Journal of Chemical Crystallography, Journal of the Electrochemical Society, Journal of Materials Chemistry, Journal of Materials Research, Journal of Materials Science, Journal of Physical Chemistry A, Journal of Physics and Chemistry of Solids, Journal of Solid State Chemistry, Materials Chemistry and Physics, Materials Letters, Materials Research Bulletin, Physica B, physica status solidi (a), Physics and Chemistry of Minerals, Sensors.
+Acta Crystallographica B, Acta Crystallographica C, Advanced Materials, AIP Advances, Applied Physics Letters, Chemistry of Materials, Crystal Growth and Design, Crystal Research and Technology, Dalton Transactions, European Journal of Inorganic Chemistry, Inorganic Chemistry, International Journal of Materials Science, Journal of Alloys and Compounds, Journal of the American Ceramic Society, Journal of the American Chemical Society, Journal of Applied Physics, Journal of Chemical Crystallography, Journal of the Electrochemical Society, Journal of Electronic Materials, Journal of Materials Chemistry, Journal of Materials Research, Journal of Materials Science, Journal of Physical Chemistry A, Journal of Physics and Chemistry of Solids, Journal of Solid State Chemistry, Materials, Materials Chemistry and Physics, Materials Letters, Materials Research Bulletin, Materials Science in Semiconductor Processing, Physica B, physica status solidi (a), Physics and Chemistry of Minerals, Sensors.

 Faculty Search Committee